Elementary School FAQ

 - Where we are in time and place

 - How the world works

 - How we organize ourselves

 - How we share the planet

-The PYP promotes the development of a list of behaviors that we call the learner profile.
-The PYP supports that children become inquirers, thinkers, communicators, risk-takers, knowledgeable, principled, caring, open-minded, well-balanced and reflective.
-The PYP also lists attitudes to be developed in the children that will contribute to the student profile.
+The PYP promotes the development of a list of attributes collectively known as the Learner Profile.
+The PYP promotes children becoming inquirers, thinkers, communicators, risk-takers, knowledgeable, principled, caring, open-minded, balanced and reflective.
+The PYP also lists a number of attitudes that are actively promoted by teachers.
 These are: appreciation, commitment, confidence, cooperation, creativity, curiosity, empathy, enthusiasm, independence, integrity, respect, and tolerance.

 - Speak to your classroom teacher

-- Read info mails from the office and your classroom teacher
+- Read unit newsletters from your classroom teacher

 Experience has shown that our students do not have any difficulties reintegrating into the German school system when returning to Germany or any other German-speaking country.
 They also integrate very well into the American school system.
-For more information, please review the student testimonials on our Website.
-The IB program does not detract from the German curriculum but adds to it.
-Thus it will allow for a smooth transition to American or German schools or other foreign schools.
+See our testimonials.

 Parental involvement is required to keep our tuition fees at a reasonable level.
 Our school community is very active and every parent is asked to take on some an area of responsibility during the year.